Center for Women's, Gender, and Sexuality Studies

-The Center for Women's, Gender, and Sexuality Studies is an interdisciplinary program that draws upon all departments at the University of Wisconsin-Parkside, to provide a systematic analysis of women's experiences in society through classes, programs, a major and a minor These courses and programs are relevant for women and men seeking a fuller understanding of past, present, future, cultural, historical, and public policy of social trends.
+The Center for Women's, Gender, and Sexuality Studies is an interdisciplinary program that draws upon all departments at the University of Wisconsin-Parkside, to provide a systematic analysis of gendered experiences in society through classes, programs, a major concentration, and a minor.
+These courses and programs are relevant for women and men seeking a fuller understanding of past, present, future, cultural, historical, and public policy of social trends.

 Educational programming, support, referral, and advocacy for all women at UW-Parkside is offered through the Women's Center.
 The Women's Center has traditionally offered workshops on rape prevention, assertiveness, women's health, and other gender-related issues.
 Staff and volunteers are available in the Women's Center to discuss any issues women may face.

 The Teresa Peck Award is a monetary award given each year for the best gender-related paper, project, or creative work written or produced by a University of Wisconsin-Parkside of any gender.
 Only those students enrolled at UW Parkside as full-time students are eligible.